The Woodcraft Folk: Peace movement

 Woodcraft Folk are members of the Stop the War Coalition and affiliated to the National Peace Council, the Campaign Against Arms Trade (CAAT) and work closely with many local CND branches.

 Outdoor/environmental movements

 Affiliations are held with the Ramblers Association (RA), and Woodcraft Folk have a close relationship with Youth Hostels Association (YHA) attending the AGM and other statutory meetings.
 Woodcraft Folk is affiliated to the Council for Environmental Education (CEE) and The Central Council of Physical Recreation (UK) (CCPR).

 The Forest School Camps (FSC) organisation, which organises democratically run camps for children and young people, has very similar objectives to Woodcraft Folk with shared historical links which continue today.

 General Secretaries and Chairs

-Woodcraft Folk Democratic Years run from June to May and their financial, administrative years run from January to December.
-The last two General Secretaries have been appointed in January and unless stated the Chairs are all elected after the Annual Gathering some time between July and August.
+The Woodcraft folk has two leadership position, the General Secretary is the head of the staff and full time coordinator of the organisation and the Chair of the General Council is the chair of the board.